Ziggeo/ziggeo-wp-video-for-wpforms/readme.txt

 == Upgrade Notice ==

+= 1.9 =
+* Fixed: Starting with WPForms 1.6.8.1 the options were not readable due to how the menu is built.
+We have added CSS that is loaded only on admin side to help with this builder issue.
+* Fixed: Added additional check for the values when creating fields because for some fields that was possibility of seeing some errors in the form builder (admin side only)

+== Changelog ==

 = 1.8.1 =
 * Fixed: The endless resizing was happening on Chrome.
 This resolves the same issue by doing double checks.

-== Changelog ==

 = 1.8 =
 * Fixed: Added a change to iframe resizing to make it resized properly.